wp-plugins/template-provisioning/readme.txt

 * js/less.js

+= Asset host support =

+As of version 0.2.5, the plugin can be configured to output CSS and JS urls with a base URL from your blog URL.
+For example, if have an amazon S3 bucket publicly accessible at http://assets.yourdomain.com, and it contains /css and /js subdirectories, the plugin can link to those instead of to your theme directory.

+To configure an asset host URL, add the following to your theme's functions.php file:

+if (class_exists('Template_Provisioning')) {
+  Template_Provisioning::set_asset_host('http://assets.yourdomain.com');
+}

+(Note: you probably don't want a trailing slash on that URL)

 == Frequently Asked Questions ==

 None yet... post your questions to the [plugin homepage](http://www.bigbigtech.com/wordpress-plugins/template-provisioning "Template Provisioning Homepage")

 == Changelog ==

+= 0.2.5 =

+* Added static keyword to functions
+* Support for configurable asset host
+* Removed global $is_IE dependency
+* Using conditional tags for IE styles

 = 0.2.4.2 =